-The late 19th and early 20th centuries shared some of the same environmental issues that also concern us today: air and water pollution, power generation from coal and species extinction.
-One difference between then and now is the shift in why some of our world’s species are endangered.
+The late 19th and early 20th centuries shared some of the same environmental issues that also concern us today: air and water pollution, power generation from coal and species1 extinction2.
+One difference between then and now is the shift in why some of our world’s species are endangered3.
 Previously, elephant tusks, tortoise shells and animal horns were in huge demand for items like piano keys, trinket boxes, hair accessories, buttons, cutlery handles and jewellery.

-The world experienced a game-changer in 1909 when Bakelite – the first truly synthetic plastic – was patented.
+The world experienced a game-changer in 1909 when Bakelite – the first truly synthetic4 plastic5 – was patented.
 Plastic technology continued to evolve, and by the 1950s, plastic items were well and truly part of everyday life in many parts of the world.
-The new technologies not only replaced products made from animals but also from wood, glass, metal and natural textiles.
+The new technologies not only replaced products made from animals but also from wood, glass, metal6 and natural textiles.
 Lightweight robust materials reduced breakage and transport costs and revolutionised travel, healthcare and many other aspects of human life.

 Too much of a good thing